 The Q70R produced very good overall picture quality, as was expected from Samsung’s QLED lineup.
 The display had no trouble delivering a bright and colorfully vibrant picture image, in addition to excellent contrast range and deep black levels.

-4K HDR rendered the best image quality, showing a robust and contrast rich image that had very good peak bright highlights in the brightest areas of the picture, and very good black levels when the picture image demanded it.
-Color rendering was also very pleasing, and I had no complaints as how natural and accurate the colors appeared on screen.
+4K HDR rendered the best image quality, showing a robust and contrast-rich image that had very good peak bright highlights in the brightest areas of the picture, and very good black levels when the picture image demanded it.
+Color rendering was also very pleasing, and I had no complaints with the natural realism and accuracy of colors as they appeared on the screen.

 480p content also looked decent on this TV.
-The image was clean and clear with no picture quality artifacts that can often be present when watching non-high def content on a HDTV.
+The image was clean and clear with no picture quality artifacts that can often be present when watching non-high def content on an HDTV.

 Color reproduction was excellent on this display.
 Colors were satisfyingly rich and vibrant with plenty of punch that added to the realism of the TV’s picture quality.
 Colors also had good tonal balance and precise accuracy.
 The Q70R also has a wide color gamut for expanded color reproduction.

 Black levels were very deep on this set and allowed the darkest areas of the picture to be rendered with deeply saturated blacks.
 Over the years it has been nice to see how well LED/LCD TVs have improved contrast and black levels, and the Q70R did not disappoint with this crucial picture element.